ory/docs/docs/keto/index.md

 For more details, head over to the [gRPC API reference](./reference/proto-api.mdx#readservice) or [REST API reference](./reference/rest-api.mdx#query-relation-tuples).

-## Get Started with Ory Permissions
+## Get started with Ory Permissions

 To get started with Ory Permissions, head over to the [quickstart guide](../guides/permissions/overview.mdx).